Prjoel/Chapp/README.md

 - Basic CRUD operations for user's information.
 - Not persistent messages between sessions.

-It consist of the following technologies for the backend:
+It consists of the following technologies for the backend:
 - `Socket.IO`
  Useful framework that allows us to transmit data in real time without the need of the common request/response flow of AJAX API.
 - `Sequelize`